opendcs/opendcs/README.md

 These files are being served up from the resource file 'SwaggerResources.java' file located at 'src/main/java/org/opendcs/odcsapi/res/SwaggerResources.java'.

-#### web.xml configurations
-The bundled [web.xml](opendcs-rest-api/src/main/webapp/WEB-INF/web.xml) contains the following properties that should be configured for your system.
-- `opendcs.rest.api.authorization.type` - supports a comma separated list of authorization types.
-These can include basic,sso,openid.
-See section on authorization for details.
-- `opendcs.rest.api.authorization.expiration.duration` - denotes the duration that an authorization attempt is valid for.
-Defaults to 15 minutes.
-- `opendcs.rest.api.cwms.office` - office id specific to CWMS systems.
-This is the office the authorizing user will check privileges for.
-- `opendcs.rest.api.authorization.jwt.jwkset.url` - for openid authorization this is the JWK Set URL
-- `opendcs.rest.api.authorization.jwt.issuer.url`  - for openid authorization this is the Issuer URL

 ### OPENDCS Web Client

-The gradle task `./gradlew :opendcs-web-ui:war` will create a war file in the `build/libs` directory.
+The gradle task `./gradlew :opendcs-web-ui-react:build` will create a war file in the `build/dist` directory.

+Additional the UI project is a react act, if you cd into javascript/opendcs-web-ui-react the usual npm commands will work.

 ### Testing